mmuratardag/DS_SpA_all_weeks/DS_SpA_W06_Dockerized_Data_Pipeline/README.md

 ![pipeline](structure.png)

-This is a simple implementation of a dockerized data pipeline that sends randomized tweets about politics together with the sentiment scores.
+This is a simple implementation of a dockerized data pipeline that sends randomized tweets about politics together with their sentiment scores.

 The Docker-Compose pipeline includes five containers.
 With the following folder structure the data pipeline...
 ![FolderTree](fol_str_tre.png)